-Although many observations suggest that the internal heating of X-ray gas in ETGs is driven by stellar feedback at low masses (David et al. 2006; Kim et al. 2019b, 2020), our findings above dive deeper and provide a more comprehensive picture about the fundamental physics behind the scatter in L_X .
-Weaker kinetic AGN feedback in the past could enhance star formation and gas fractions, leading to present-day younger stellar populations and as a consequence, drive stronger stellar feedback that heat up the gas.
-However, this is qualitatively different from stellar feedback being the intrinsic source of feedback that leads to higher L_X .
-Since observations are limited to static AGN properties, they may seem obvious when compared to observables (e.g. star formation rate, stellar ages, metallicity) that probe stellar feedback.
-We also point out that Boroson et al. (2011) observed a slightly positive correlation of L_X with stellar age at around K-band magnitude of ~ 10^{11} L{\odot}, opposite from what we see in IllustrisTNG.
+Although many observations suggest that the internal heating of X-ray gas in ETGs is driven by stellar feedback at low masses (David et al. 2006; Kim et al. 2019b, 2020), our findings above dive deeper and provide a more comprehensive picture about the fundamental physics behind the scatter in $L_X$ .
+Weaker kinetic AGN feedback in the past could enhance star formation and gas fractions, leading to present-day younger stellar populations and as a consequence enhance stellar feedback that heat up the gas.
+However, this is qualitatively different from stellar feedback being the intrinsic source of feedback that leads to higher $L_X$ .
+Since observations are limited to static AGN properties, they may seem less obvious when compared to stellar observables (e.g. star formation rate, stellar ages, metallicity) that more directly probes recent stellar feedback.
+We also point out that Boroson, Kim & Fabbiano (2011) observed a slightly positive correlation of $L{\rm X}$ with stellar age at around K-band magnitude of $\sim 10^{11} L{\odot}$ , opposite from what we see in IllustrisTNG.
 Since they had only 7 galaxies, their result could suffer from small number statistics.
-But if future observations with better statistics still see older stellar populations in ETGs with larger L_X at fixed masses, it may suggest limitations in the current IllustrisTNG AGN model and advocate for more efficient radiative feedback at low redshift that can simultaneously quench star formation (older ages) and heat up the gas (higher L_X).
+But if future observations with better statistics still see older stellar populations in ETGs with larger $L_X$ at fixed masses, it may suggest limitations in the current IllustrisTNG AGN model and advocate for more efficient radiative feedback at low redshift that can simultaneously quench star formation (older ages) and heat up the gas (higher $L_X$ ).

-Finally, the color maps in the inset plots in Fig. 4 mark out the variations of the total density profile for the low-mass ETGs.
-There is no significant correlation between $\Delta L{X,500}$ with the total density profile power-law slope.
-Reflecting on Wang et al. (2019), the evolution of the total density profile in massive ETGs are mainly dominated by gas-poor mergers at $z \leq 1$.
-AGN feedback only impacts the total density profile at $z \geq 1$ when the ETGs were still quite gaseous, while the efficient kinetic mode feedback can impact the small fraction of diffuse gas all the way to z = 0, shaping $\Delta L{X,500}$.
-These different physical origins of $\Delta L{X,500}$ and γ'{tot} at low redshift make their dis-correlation a natural outcome.
+Finally, the colour maps in the inset plots in Fig. 4 mark out the variations of the total density profile for the low-mass ETGs.
+There is no significant correlation between $\Delta L{\rm X, 500}$ with the total density profile power-law slope.
+Reflecting on Wang et al. (2019), the evolution of the total density profile in massive ETGs are mainly dominated by gas-poor mergers at $z \leq 1$ .
+AGN feedback only impacts the total density profile at $z \gtrsim 1$ when the ETGs were still quite gaseous, while the efficient kinetic mode feedback can impact the small fraction of diffuse gas all the way to z = 0, shaping $\Delta L{\rm X, 500}$ .
+These different physical origins of $\Delta L{\rm X, 500}$ and $\gamma'{\rm tot}$ at low redshift make their dis-correlation a natural outcome.

-4 OUTLIERS OF THE L_X-T{SL} RELATION: PROBING BACKSPLASH
+4 OUTLIERS OF THE $L_X-T{SL}$ RELATION: PROBING BACKSPLASH

-In this section we investigate the formation history of the three outlier ETGs of the $L{X,500}-T{sl,500}$ relation as indicated in the right panel of Fig. 2.
-We conjecture that these objects are backsplash galaxies (Diemer & Kravtsov 2014; Adhikari et al. 2014; More et al. 2015, 2016; Mansfield et al. 2017; O'Neil et al. 2021; Borrow et al. 2023) now in the field that were environmentally heated by their interactions with massive groups or clusters.
+In this section, we investigate the formation history of the three outlier ETGs of the $L{X,500}-T{sl,500}$ relation as indicated in the right panel of Fig. 2.
+We conjecture that these objects are backsplash galaxies (Balogh, Navarro & Morris 2000; Mamon et al. 2004; Gill, Knebe & Gibson 2005; Wetzel et al. 2014; Knebe et al. 2020; Adhikari et al. 2021; Diemer 2021; Borrow et al. 2023) now in the field that were environmentally heated by their interactions with massive groups or clusters.
 We trace the distance of these three ETGs to all the more massive FoF groups it historically belonged to and how their temperatures evolved in the same period (0 < z < 1) along their main progenitor branches of their merger trees.
 For tracing gas temperature, we adopt the mass-weighted temperature definition following Bartelmann & Steinmetz (1996); Mathiesen & Evrard (2001):